Carrier Smart Thermostats Error Codes

 | – |

-Thermostat and system short cycle, turning on and off frequently without reaching setpoint.
+The thermostat and system are short-cycling, turning on and off frequently without reaching the setpoint.

 |